Land tax valuation - frequently asked questions

 Yes, you do have to pay land tax while awaiting a decision on your valuation objection.
 Under the Taxation Administration Act 1997 we have the power to recover tax even though an objection, review or appeal is pending.

-If you do not pay the assessed tax, interest may accrue.
+If you do not pay the assessed tax, interest will continue to accrue.
 If your objection is allowed or partially allowed, you will receive a refund of the overpaid tax together with interest calculated at the market rate.

 4. Can I object to the site value of land included in a reassessment?